rafaelmuttoni/web-scraping-project/README.md

   WEB SCRAPING PROJECT :robot:
 </h1>

-<p>A Web Scraping App that gathers data from Pão de Açúcar's website and export it to a TXT and XLSX file.</p>
+<p>A Web Scraping App that gathers all products' data (name and price) from Pão de Açúcar's website and export it to a TXT and XLSX file.</p>

 ## :rocket: Technologies